stefaniafresca/stefaniafresca-academic/content/publication/conference-paper-1/index.md

 ---
-title: 'Long-time prediction of nonlinear parametrized dynamical systems by deep learning-based ROMs'
+title: 'An example conference paper'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Federico Fatone
   - admin
-  - Andrea Manzoni
+  - Robert Ford

 # Author notes (optional)
 #author_notes: